ovh/docs/pages/cloud/storage/pca_sftp/guide.en-gb.md

 ## Example
-If you created a PCA container in sbg :
+If you created a PCA container in SBG :

 - Host Name : gateways.storage.sbg.cloud.ovh.net
 - User Name : pca